I bought many planted aquarium accessories, used them once, and never touched them again.

 Algae is inevitable.
-There are ways to minimize it, but you’ll need something to scrap it off your glass.
+There are ways to minimize it, but you’ll want something to scrape it off your glass.
 I bought this brush from Amazon, and it works well.
 But, you can use anything soft that won’t scratch your glass.
 My dad has been using a Dobie sponge for decades.
 Just make sure you only use it for your aquarium and don’t get any soap on it.

 A gravel vacuum (also referred to as a siphon) is important for two reasons…

 - Cleaning the debris in the substrate